Borough Hall Live 2021

 - Proof of vaccine or exemption

-Proof of negative lateral flow test
+- COVID immunity or proof of negative lateral flow test

 Entry requirements can be demonstrated via the NHS COVID Pass or NHS COVID Pass Letter, Self-declaration or exemptions, evidence is not required for exemptions.